 - £60 / €62 / $50 / AU$74

 The Madison Crypto cycling glasses should keep their value, since they pair good looks with quality.

 The arms’ tips and hooks provide a very secure fit, including off-road, but perhaps less so on smaller faces.

 - £175 / €207 / $184 / AU$214 as tested

 - Broad, lightweight coverage

 - Easy-to-change lens

-The style of Oakley’s Jawbreaker sunglasses was certainly polarising when they were initially released in 2015, but it’s hard to deny they reignited the trend for big sunglasses.
+The style of Oakley’s Jawbreaker glasses was certainly polarising when they were initially released in 2015, but it’s hard to deny they reignited the trend for big cycling sunglasses.

 The coverage of the 53mm tall, 131mm wide lens is excellent, with the chunky frame only visible at extreme angles.

 Furthermore, the nose and ear pieces are both adjustable, so you’ll be certain to find a combination that offers a secure fit over the bumpiest of roads, and changing the lens is a simple process.